gurditsingh/hydeout/_posts/2020-10-25-spark-parallel-jobs.md

 - Spark creates separate two jobs.
 One job for Joining the data and another for grouping the data.
 -   Spark runs the jobs parallel.
-  - Jobs are independent from each other and spark runs in concurrently .
+  - Jobs are independent from each other and spark runs concurrently .

 ## Some scenario Scala futures would not help